Bhagavad Gita: Chapter 2: Samkhya Yoga (72 verses)

-Translators title the chapter as Sankhya Yoga, The Book of Doctrines, Self-Realization, or The Yoga of Knowledge (and Philosophy).
+Translators title the chapter as Samkhya Yoga, The Book of Doctrines, Self-Realization, or The Yoga of Knowledge (and Philosophy).
 The second chapter begins the philosophical discussions and teachings found in the Gita.
 The warrior Arjuna whose past had focused on learning the skills of his profession now faces a war he has doubts about.
 Filled with introspection and questions about the meaning and purpose of life, he asks Krishna about the nature of life, Self, death, afterlife and whether there is a deeper meaning and reality.
 Krishna teaches Arjuna about the eternal nature of the soul (atman) and the temporary nature of the body, advising him to perform his warrior duty with detachment and without grief.
 The chapter summarizes the Hindu idea of rebirth, samsara, eternal Self in each person (Self), universal Self-present in everyone, various types of yoga, divinity within, the nature of knowledge of the Self and other concepts.
 The ideas and concepts in the second chapter reflect the framework of the Samkhya and Yoga schools of Hindu philosophy.
 This chapter is an overview of the remaining sixteen chapters of the Bhagavad Gita.
 Mahatma Gandhi memorized the last 19 verses of the second chapter, considering them as his companion in his non-violent movement for social justice during colonial rule.